claireshort4/athenasite/src/content/contact.md

 You can contact us at info@cadenzalabs.org

-We are happy to receive emails about possible collaborators, mentees, mentors and funders.
+We are happy to receive emails from possible collaborators, mentees, mentors and funders.